mpdcampbell/selfhosted-services/README.md

 ### Jitsi
 - [Jitsi](https://github.com/jitsi/jitsi-meet#readme) is a full featured video conferencing platform.
 Essentially host your own Zoom, but with HD video streaming, no time limits, increased security and end to end encryption support.
 - Setting this up during the pandemic has been huge quality of life upgrade over Zoom, I highly recommend it.
-- The bulk of my docker-compose yml, Jitsi consists of four services working together.
+- Jitsi consists of four services working together.
     - **Jitsi Meet (Jitsi_web):** The frontend interface for Jitsi.
     - **Jitsi Videobridge (JVB):** The traffic controller, a server that routes video streams between participants
     - **Jitsi Conference Focus (Jicofo):** Conference manager, it opens and manages the sessions between participants and JVB.